Khushi34600/Carbon_Emission_Prediction/README.md

-🌍 Carbon Emission Prediction

-A machine learning-based project to analyze and predict climate-related indicators using country-specific data.

 # 🌍 CO₂ Emissions Forecasting using Machine Learning

 This repository contains the full workflow and codebase for a machine learning project developed as part of the **AICTE-Shell AI for Climate Internship (Cycle 1, June 2025)**.